5GZORRO/issm-mec-cnmp/api/README.md

 # Api service

-Component responsible for providing management API endpoint service for ISSM-MEC-CNMP.
+Component responsible for providing API endpoints for ISSM-MEC-CNMP.

 ## Deploy the service